rackerlabs/design-system/_docs/principles/accessibility.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

-### Failed text inputs
+### Invalid user input

-When you indicate that a text input has failed, in addition to the error message, change the text field's border to red and double the thickness from 1px to 2px.
+When you indicate an invalid input, in addition to the error message, change the text field's border to red and double the thickness from 1px to 2px.
 These additional visual cues help communicate that there is an error.

 {% endcolumn %}